 The Indy Pass, a multi-resort season pass offering skiers access to independently owned and operated ski areas across North America, was first introduced at the beginning of the 2019 ski season as a more affordable alternative to the Epic, Ikon, and Mountain Collective pass products.

-In its second season, the Indy Pass now offers passholders access to 63 ski areas, two new pass products, a purchase protection program, and deals to independent lodging properties for $259.
+Going into its third season in 2021-’22, the Indy Pass will offer pass holders access to 76 ski areas, blackout and non-blackout-date pass options, and deals to independent lodging properties for $279.

 “We had a great first season generating nearly 9,000 skier visits and establishing the concept of a multi-mountain pass for the independent mountains,” says Doug Fish, chairman of Fish Marketing Strategy, the Oregon-based advertising agency behind the Indy Pass.

 This past season’s sales, however, blew those numbers out of the water, with 96,000 Indy Pass skier visits.
 This is perhaps in part due to the pandemic and the desire to ski at smaller resorts where crowding wasn’t likely to be as much of an issue.